hmrg-grmh/ghrepos-clone/README.md

 2. move it to path `/etc/profile.d`
 3. run cmd `. /etc/profile`

-and you can run `ghrepos-clone` to see the doc.
+Then you can run `ghrepos-clone` to see the doc and use it!

 ## requires